uniface/Usage/README.md

 ## Setup ##

  * This project can be downloaded using the WAS plugin (https://github.com/uniface/WASListener), compiled and run.
- * If you are not using the default urouter port 13001, please set as appropriate in the setting setting of you ide / runtime assignment file using $DEFAULT_NET e.g. $DEFAULT_NET tcp:localhost+13002
+ * If you are not using the default urouter port 13001, please set as appropriate in the settings section of your ide / runtime assignment file using $DEFAULT_NET e.g.
+   *  $DEFAULT_NET tcp:localhost+13002

 ## Contributing to the project ##